open-network-infrastructure/articles-of-association/README.md

 ### Article 9 Membership Fee
 The membership fees are:
  - CHF 23/year for natural persons.
  - CHF 100/year for start-ups and institutions such as universites and schools.
-A start-up is any company that i not older than three years at the time the membership fee is due.
+A start-up is any company that is not older than three years at the time the membership fee is due.
 The legal founding date of the start-up is used to calculate the age of the start-up.
  - CHF 250/year for all other companies.
 The membership fees are to be paid in swiss francs or its equivalent in another currency deemed acceptable as payment by the executive committee.